openaps/docs/docs/docs/Customize-Iterate/oref1.md

 NOTE OF CAUTION:
 * oref1 is different than oref0, the baseline "traditional" OpenAPS implementation that only uses temporary basal rates.
+* You should have run oref0 (basic OpenAPS looping) for more than two weeks, and be very aware of all the types of situations in which your rig might fail, before you enable oref1-related features.

 ## Only run oref1 with the following caveats in mind: